wandikang/wandikang-ml-ds/README.md

 # wandikang-ml-ds

-List of papers and articles on **machine learning, deep learning, data science, and MLOps**.
+List of papers, articles, books, and libraries & frameworks on **machine learning, deep learning, data science, and MLOps**.

 TOC